graphql-rest/graphql-rest/README.md

 If you are going to be using GraphqlRest in a web browser, consider using node while developing the GraphQL schaema for the API.

-## 3. Write the annotated GraphQL Schema
+## 3. Develop your annotated GraphQL Schema

 `mySchema.gql`